John M Nelson Conservancy

 We invite you to check the current weather conditions in real time by using the Weather Underground app on your smart phone or go to www.wunderground.com on your computer.
 Our station’s designation is “KCACAMPN10”.

-Visit our website to volunteer, make a donation, read the monthly Conservancy Article, buy a memorial brick, or purchase a copy of “The Tule River Middle Fork and its People” written by Malcolm Sillars.
-Read about the Tule River communities on the middle fork and see for yourself the history of
+Visit our website to volunteer, make a donation, read the monthly Conservancy Article, buy a memorial brick, or purchase a copy of “The Tule River Middle Fork and its People” written by Malcolm

-this wonderful mountain home for many people.
+Sillars.
+Read about this wonderful mountain home for many people.
 Here is an excerpt from Chapter Eight of the book for your enjoyment:

 Chapter Eight; Nellie Marshall, Les Bailey and Cedar Slope.

-As members of the conservancy, our common interests include the Meadow, Conservancy Yard, buildings and RV Park.
-It takes the dedication of volunteers who serve willingly to insure that we preserve and maintain these areas for the enjoyment and use of the community and visitors.
+As members of the conservancy, our common interests include the Meadow, Conservancy Yard, buildings and the RV Park.
+It takes the dedication of volunteers who serve willingly to insure

 Thank you to everyone that continuously serves.
 If you are interested in helping, contact any JMNC Board Member.

 Such purposes for why our corporation was organized are to acquire, preserve and maintain for public enjoyment those natural and historic features of the Upper Tule Region of the Sierra Nevada Mountains.
-We work closely with the Communities of the Giant Sequoias, the Volunteer Fire
+We work closely with Communities of the Giant Sequoias, Volunteer Fire Department, Camp Nelson Ambulance Association, Camp Nelson Women’s Club, Camp Nelson Chapel and the local businesses to promote the communities.
+Please support your Conservancy and Museum.
+Donations from community members are one of our sources of funds.
+The John M. Nelson Conservancy is a California Nonprofit Public Benefit Corporation and your donations are tax

-Conservancy and thank you for your continued support.
+deductible.
+We want to express our sincere thanks to all those who have donated to the Conservancy and thank you for your continued support.
 You may send your contribution to 801 Highway 190, Box 110, Springville, CA 93265 or log-on to the JMNC website.
 Thank you.

 For more current information and events, you can follow us on Facebook at